3dem/relion-documents/source/STA_tutorial/Refine3DIni.rst

 Before pressing the :runbutton:`Run!` button, we give this job the alias ``bin6`` so we can refer to it easily later.

-On our computer with 4 GPUs, this calculation took approximately 5 hours.
+On our computer with 4 GPUs, this calculation took approximately 5 hours. **[TODO: adjust after the last run]**

 Analysing the results